Meta, 2023

 Read Receipts Controls

-• Led design process from start to finish, implementing new components and guidance to the Messenger's design systems
+Led end-to-end design process, introducing new components and guidance to Messenger’s design system.

-• Led brainstorming sessions to decide the most optimal design solution.
+Facilitated brainstorming sessions to identify optimal design solutions.

-• Created visual mocks and prototypes for marketing bundle shared in all Messenger's social media platforms and Newsroom articles.
+Created visual mocks and prototypes for marketing bundles featured across Messenger’s social media and Newsroom.

 Problem Statement

-People want control of who they share their read receipts with.
+People want control over who can see their read receipts.

 indicator